-Fixed asset investments comprises investments in group undertakings and are stated at cost less provision for any impairment.
+Fixed asset investments comprises investments in associate undertakings and is stated at cost less provision for any impairment.
 Dividends receivable are recognised when the right to receive payment has been established.

 g.
 Financial assets and financial liabilities

 (i) Recognition and derecognition